 If the display is used in a PC it becomes tempting to plug a spare power connector into the unit.
 Don't do this!
-Wiring for the PC power connector and that required for the display are different, as shown in the Figure below.
+Wiring for the PC power connector and that required for the display are different as shown in the Figure below.

-Figure 4: Wiring for Five Volt Modules
+Figure 4: Wiring for 5V Modules

-Matrix Orbital can supply an adapter cable designed to use with the display when it's installed in a PC.
+Matrix Orbital can supply an adapter cable designed for use with the display when it's installed in a PC.
 The cable is wired as shown in the Figure below.
-Note that this cable does not provide connections for $I^2C$ .
+Note that this cable does not provide connections for I^2C .

-Figure 5: 5 Volt Power Cable
+Figure 5: 5V Power Cable